Inputs

 Theory of Change

 A Theory of Change is a narrative and/ or diagram that explains the underlying theory that links what the project will do (strategies) to what the project desires to achieve (outcomes and project objective).
-The Theory of Change drafted at PIF Stage should be validated and detailed during the ProDoc Detailed Design Phase based on: conversations with project stakeholders, refined project strategy (and activities), and a clearer analysis of the baseline and project context.
-A good Theory of Change meets several key principles: A series of if-then statements (e.g., if we do this i...click to read more
+The Theory of Change drafted at PIF Stage should be validated and refined during the ProDoc Detailed Design Phase based on: conversations with project stakeholders, and a clearer analysis of the baseline and project context (ideally doing a situation analysis/model).
+A detailed theory of change (particularly via results chains) is just as much about the process as it is about the product....click to read more

 Incremental Cost Reasoning